ssanso11/WebChatApp/musicchatfront/README.md

 ## MusicChat Front-end

-The front-end of this web applicatiob was made with React.js
+The front-end of this web application was made with React.js

 ## Running